Introduction to Our Montana Float Fishing Trips

 We run floats whenever it’s warm enough to do so.
 Each season has its top fisheries and its pluses and minuses.
 The bold-face links in the list below may help you decide when to come if you haven’t already.
 The links at the end of each short introduction are good alternative boat trips at a given time of year.

 Early Spring Float Trips: Mid-March through early May is a sleeper season for Montana float fishing trips.
 Big fish are on the prowl after a long, cold winter, and there are seldom large numbers of other guided float fishing trips out on the water.
 It can be awfully cold, though, and the fishing isn’t as consistent as it is during summer and fall.
-Top fisheries at this time are the Yellowstone and sometimes the Boulder and Lower Madison Rivers, and this is also a good time for power boat trips and private lake trips.
+Top fisheries at this time are the Yellowstone and sometimes the Boulder and Lower Madison Rivers.
+This is also a good time for private lake trips.

 Late Summer Float Trips: In August and sometimes early September, float rivers are getting low and clear and aquatic insects are at their low ebb, but this means the fish love to eat grasshoppers and ants.
 Fishing is slower-paced than it is earlier in the summer and crowds are usually a bit lower, but the fish can be a bit spookier.
 While we don’t catch as many big fish overall in late summer as we do in early summer, we catch more of them on dry flies in late summer, and for many anglers one big fish on a dry beats two or three on a nymph.
 Our favorite float rivers at this time are the Yellowstone and the Stillwater.
 In late summer we suggest float trips for all anglers interested in a boat trip.